johnnyfreeman/revolver/README.md

 ## Options

-Options are defaults that can be overwritten upon instantiation (through the constructor) or at any time there-after (through the [setOptions()](https://github.com/revolverjs/revolverjs/blob/master/docs/instance-methods/setoptions.md) method).
+Revolver's defaults can be overwritten upon instantiation (as the second argument to the constructor) or at any time there-after (through the [setOptions()](https://github.com/revolverjs/revolverjs/blob/master/docs/instance-methods/setoptions.md) method).

 * [**autoPlay**](https://github.com/revolverjs/revolverjs/blob/master/docs/revolver.options.autoplay.md): Dictates whethor or not Revolver will begin playing immediately.
 * [**onPause()**](https://github.com/revolverjs/revolverjs/blob/master/docs/revolver.options.onpause.md): A callback that is executed every time the pause() method is called.